This post is also available in: Español (Spanish) Français (French)

 Section 4: The Vice President shall act as the President’s deputy.
 S/He shall automatically become President the following term.
 S/He shall take over the Presidency if the office becomes vacant.

-Section 5: The Secretary-Treasurer shall be responsible for collecting membership dues and other revenues of the Association, for administering the funds of the Association, and for performing such other duties as the Council may prescribe.
-S/He shall prepare and distribute to all members a report of each Council and Business Meeting and shall submit an annual report to the membership covering his or her activities for the year and the financial situation of the Association at the end of the fiscal year.
-S/he shall be ex officio chair of the Finance Committee
+Section 5: The Secretary-Treasurer shall be responsible for administering the funds of the Association, overseeing related procedures, and performing such other duties as the Council may prescribe.
+S/He shall prepare and distribute to all members a report of each Business Meeting and shall submit an annual report to the membership covering his or her activities for the year and the financial situation of the Association at the end of the fiscal year.

-Section 6: There shall be the following seven Standing Committees of the Association: Electoral, Finance, Professional Standards, Publications, Liaison, Conference, and Membership.
+Section 6: There shall be the following eight Standing Committees of the Association: Electoral, Finance, Conference, Education, Liaison, Membership, Professional Standards, and Publications.
 The Electoral Committee shall be headed ex officio by the Past President.
-The Finance Committee shall be headed ex officio by the Secretary Treasurer.
-The Professional Standards Committee, the Publications Committee, and the Liaison Committee shall be headed by Chairs elected by the membership.
-The Conference Committee and the Membership Committee shall be headed by Chairs appointed by the President and approved by Council.
+The Finance Committee shall be headed ex officio by the Secretary-Treasurer.
+All other Committees shall be headed by Chairs elected by the membership.

 Each Standing Committee shall have up to six members appointed by the Chair.
 The Chair of each Committee shall submit an annual report to the membership covering his or her committee’s activities during the year.
 Duties and responsibilities of the committees shall be as follows:

-a) The Electoral Committee shall be responsible for the conduct of nominations and elections as specified in Article V, Section 3, below.
-Communications to the membership for this purpose shall be sent out through the General Secretary for return to the Committee.
+1. The Electoral Committee shall be responsible for the conduct of nominations and elections as specified in Article V, Section 3, below.
+Communications to the membership for this purpose shall be sent out through the Executive Director for return to the Committee.

-b) The Finance Committee shall be responsible for drafting the annual budget and the allocation of funds of the Association.
+2. The Finance Committee shall be responsible for preparing the annual budget for the Council vote and the allocation of funds of the Association.

-c) The Committee on Professional Standards shall review and adjust – where necessary – the Code of Professional Ethics and Practices and propose amendments from time to time to keep it consistent with contemporary needs and technology and to promote its observance within the profession.
-For this purpose it shall seek cooperation with other associations in the field.
+7. The Professional Standards Committee shall review and adjust – where necessary – the Code of Professional Ethics and Practices and propose amendments from time to time to keep it consistent with contemporary needs and technology and to promote its observance within the profession.
+For this purpose, it shall seek cooperation with other associations in the field.

-d) The Publications Committee shall coordinate all publication activities of the Association such as journals, book series, the newsletter.
-The Committee presents to the Council nominations for the editors of the International Journal of Public Opinion Research..
+8. The Publications Committee shall coordinate all publication activities of the Association including, but not limited to journals, the newsletter, bulletins, reports, and social media publications.
+The Committee shall be responsible for the appointment of the editor(s) of the International Journal of Public Opinion Research.

-Section 7: The President may create, with the advice and consent of the Council, such Special Committees as s/he deems necessary to carry out the purposes and operations of the Association, such as public relations, personnel training and exchange, international polls, research development, and task forces on the conduct and use of polls in elections.
-Each Special Committee shall consist of a Chair, appointed by the President and approved by Council, and up to six members, selected by the Chair.
-It shall serve a limited term of no more than two years.
-The Chairs of the Special Committees can attend Council meetings, but have no voting rights.
+Section 7: The President may create, with the advice and consent of the Council, such Honorary Positions and Special Committees as s/he deems necessary to carry out the purposes and operations of the Association, such as public relations, personnel training and exchange, international polls, research development, documenting WAPOR history, assistance with administration, and the conduct and use of polls in elections.
+Each Special Committee shall consist of a Chair, appointed by the President, and approved by Council, and up to six members, selected by the Chair.
+All such appointments shall serve a limited term of no more than two years.
+The Honorary Position Holders and Chairs of the Special Committees can attend Council meetings by invitation but have no voting rights.

 Section 9: The term of office for all elected Council and Committee members shall be two years, staggered as follows:

-Vice President and President-Elect, and the Chair of the Committee on Professional Standards shall be elected in even-numbered years; the Secretary-Treasurer, the Chair of the Publications Committee, and the Chair of the Liaison Committee shall be elected in odd-numbered years.
+Vice President and President-Elect, Chair of Conference Committee, Chair of the Education Committee, and the Chair of the Professional Standards Committee shall be elected in even-numbered years; the Secretary-Treasurer, the Chair of the Liaison Committee, the Chair of the Membership Committee, and the Chair of the Publications Committee shall be elected in odd-numbered years.
 The Vice President, upon completion of a two-year term, will automatically become President for a two-year term, after which s/he will serve for two years as Past President.
 Terms start on January 1.

-Section 10: No one may hold more than one elective office at one time.
+Section 10: No one may hold more than one elected office at one time.
 Should any person be elected to two or more offices at the same time, s/he must resign all but one.
+No one can hold the same office for more than two consecutive terms.

-Section 12: All vacancies, except the Presidency, occurring between elections shall be filled by the President, giving first consideration to the next highest ranking candidates at the time of election.
-At the next regular election a candidate shall be elected to fill each unexpired or regular term.
+Section 12: All vacancies, except the Presidency, occurring between elections shall be filled by the President, giving first consideration to the next candidates receiving the most votes at the time of election.
+At the next regular election, a candidate shall be elected to fill each unexpired or regular term.

 ARTICLE V – VOTING AND CONDUCT OF BUSINESS

-Section 1: Decisions by Membership, Council, Executive Council, and Committees shall be by a majority of votes.
-In order to give all members equal voice in the Association, regardless of their geographical location or ability to attend meetings, voting on all elections and matters of basic policy may be carried out by mail, fax, email or other electronic means of communication.
-Questions raised by two or more Council members as matter of basic policy and supported by any twenty members in good standing must be referred to a vote by full membership.
-In case of a tie in the full membership vote, the Council shall cast the deciding vote on the side favored by a majority of Council members.
+Section 1: Decisions by Membership, Council, Executive Council, and Committees shall be by a majority of votes of individual members.
+In order to give all individual members equal voice in the Association, regardless of their geographical location or ability to attend meetings, voting on all elections and matters of basic policy shall be carried out by email or other electronic means of communication.
+Questions raised by two or more Council members as matter of basic policy and supported by any twenty individual members in good standing must be referred to a vote by full individual membership.
+In case of a tie in the full individual membership vote, the Council shall cast the deciding vote on the side favored by a majority of Council members.

-Section 2: All membership referenda, including elections and other questions, shall be conducted by the General Secretary upon written request from the Electoral Committee.
-The Electoral Committee and the General Secretary have to conduct the election in a manner which allows for a maximum participation of members and protection of privacy, following whatever guidelines are issued by the Council.
+Section 2: All membership referendums, including elections and other questions, shall be conducted by the Electoral Committee.
+The Electoral Committee shall conduct the election in a manner that allows for a maximum participation of individual members and protection of privacy, following guidelines issued by the Council.

-These nominations shall be submitted to the regular membership for vote by mail (regular mail, fax, or email) no later than September 15.
-The Electoral Committee and the General Secretary will take provisions to ensure that voters can be identified as members in good standing but that the anonymity of their vote is protected.
-Votes received within six weeks of the ballot’s submission to members will be valid.
+These nominations shall be submitted by email to the individual membership for vote no later than November 1.
+The Electoral Committee shall take provisions to ensure that voters can be identified as members in good standing but that the anonymity of their vote is protected.
+Votes received within four weeks of the ballot’s submission to members shall be valid.

 The Chair of the Electoral Committee will immediately inform the candidates (winners and losers) and the Council.
-The announcement has to take place before November 15.
-The winners will be announced in the next Newsletter, on the WAPOR homepage and via email.
+The announcement has to take place no later than December 1.
+The winners will be announced in the next Newsletter, on the WAPOR homepage, via email and other electronic means of communication.
+Newly elected officers shall begin their service on January 1.

 Section 4: A Business Meeting shall be held once a year to discuss business or professional matters.
 The place and time of such a Business Meeting should coincide with the annual conference.
 The purpose of the Business Meeting is to keep members updated on current affairs of the Association, to present reports by officers and Committee chairs, and to give the attending members a chance to present their opinion.
 No binding votes will be taken at the Business Meeting.